swiftlang/swift-evolution/proposals/0400-init-accessors.md

 }
 ```

-The above struct would receive the following memberwise initializer, which is invalid so an error is emitted:
+If the memberwise initializer of the above struct were written to initialize the properties in the same order as the parameters, it would produce an error:

 ```swift
 init(x: Int, y: Int) {